Study Abroad/Missions Forum

-If you have recently returned from either a (1) study abroad experience or (2) Baylor affiliated missions trip and want to provide a report, please contact Al Beck and send him the information requested at the bottom of this page.
-A report from a student who participated in the Baylor in Washington Program, while technically not abroad, is also acceptable for this opportunity.
-Please note that only mission trips affiliated with Baylor University qualify for this opportunity.
+If you have recently returned from either a study abroad experience or a Baylor-affiliated mission trip and want to provide a report, please contact Al Beck and provide the information requested at the bottom of this page.
+A report from a student who participated in the Baylor in Washington Program is also acceptable for this opportunity.

-For those students considering a study abroad or Baylor affiliated missions trip, this forum will give you a chance to hear from other students about the benefits, pitfalls, and opportunities provided by specific study abroad experiences.
+For those students considering a study abroad experience, this forum will give you a chance to hear from other students about the benefits, pitfalls, and opportunities provided by specific study abroad or missions experiences.
 All Honors Program students are encouraged to attend.

-Write a 4-5 page paper (double spaced, standard formatting) and make a presentation at the scheduled Study Abroad/Missions Forum.
-A copy of the paper is due in the Honors Program office (Morrison 203) on the Friday immediate prior to the forum.
+Write a 4-5 page paper (double spaced, standard formatting) and make a brief presentation at the scheduled Forum.
+A copy of the paper is due in the Honors Program office (Morrison 203) prior to the start of the forum.

-Write a 12-14 page paper (double spaced, standard formatting) due in the Honors Program office on the Friday before the schedule forum.
+Write a 12-14 page paper (double spaced, standard formatting) due in the Honors Program office before the start of the forum.

 With either option, the paper and/or presentation should address one or more of the following themes:

 - The transformation of the self through foreign study and interaction with other peoples;

 - How your experience abroad affected your perception of your foreign host country, your native country, or both;